Originally published February 2nd, 2017.

-2016 caught a bad rep. From dead celebrities to backward politics, 2016 just couldn’t get right in the minds and eyes of a lot of people.
-My 2016 was no cake walk either.
+2016 caught a bad rep. From dead celebrities to backward politics, 2016 just couldn’t get right in the mind and eyes of a lot of people.
+My 2016 was no cakewalk either.

 I dismantled the life my children and I had known for over a decade.

 I took up hobbies I never dreamed of enjoying.